 Roundup: What Problems do Doctors & Dentists Face When They Manage Accounting & Finance?

 Undoubtedly, the healthcare industry is quite different from other businesses.
-It is not only unique in terms of services, but also in the way it provides services and deals with clients and stakeholders.
-That’s the reason, the healthcare sector faces innumerable challenges; be it in terms of client service or finance and accounting.
+It is not only unique in terms of services but also in the way it provides services and deals with clients and stakeholders.
+That’s the reason, the healthcare sector faces innumerable challenges; be it in terms of client service or finance and accounting for dentists and doctors.

 1. Lack of expertise and knowledge

 The challenge I most often face with doctors is that they simply have no education or experience regarding business operations, finance, and accounting.
 So, it’s often difficult to make them understand that the myriad issues they face as private-practice doctors are, in fact, solvable with the right tools.

 They have been led to believe that issues like slow reimbursements, long, drawn-out audits, high insurance claim rejection rates, excessive bad patient debts, unpaid bills due to mistakes with insurance authorizations, high AR days, and many other financial and accounting issues are simply “the way the game works” in American healthcare in the 21st century.

 They just try to price all these losses and that poor cash flow into their business model (if you can even call that a business model).
 Our mission is to make them understand that in fact none of these things are inevitable.
 With the right combination of technology and outsource accounting services, you can all eliminate such problems.

 For example, the average medical practice sees one in every three insurance claims initially getting rejected by private insurance companies.
 That is a cash-flow killer.
 The root cause is ultimately this: despite what you may have been told, insurance companies are not in the business of paying health insurance claims; they are in fact in the business for rejecting health insurance claims.
 They make it their business to find any excuse possible not to pay that claim.